-There are growing concerns that the exposure of Canada?s banks to the beleaguered energy patch will impair their financial performance.
+There are growing concerns that the exposure of Canada’s banks to the beleaguered energy patch will impair their financial performance.
 Of even greater concern is that the recognition of impaired energy loans and their related losses is in its early stages, which means they will continue to rise over the course of 2016, thereby impacting earnings.
 Now what?
 The slump in crude has gone for far longer and has been far deeper than many industry insiders predicted, and it isn’t only the energy patch that is suffering.
 The majority of Canada’s Big Six banks are also feeling the pain because…

 To keep reading, enter your email address or login below.